-My American mother met my Slovene father in high school in Bethesda, MD.
+My American mother met my Yugoslav father in high school in Bethesda, MD.
 They were married in Scotland, where they attended university and lived off-the-grid in a small town outside of Stirling for five years.
-In 1976 they moved to Slovenia, where I was born.
-They split up two years later and my mom took me to the USA in 1980.
-I attended Kindergarten and First Grade in the Maryland suburbs while she pursued a Masters Degree in Speech and Language Pathology.
+In 1976 they moved to Slovenia, where I was born in 1978.
+They divorced two years later and my mom and I relocated to the USA in 1980.
+I attended kindergarten and first grade in the Maryland suburbs while she pursued a Masters Degree in Speech and Language Pathology.

 Vermont Becomes Home

-We moved to Barnard in 1985 after my mom accepted a job in the Windsor Central Supervisory Union.
-I have vivid memories of waking up that first morning in the house we rented on Silver Lake, in the same building as the town post office and a stone’s throw away from the Barnard General Store.
-I have considered Vermont my home ever since.
-My mom pursued advanced graduate studies at UVM and waitressed at the Barnard Inn Restaurant, and hired babysitters that taught me skateboard and karate moves.
-She re-married in 1991 and my new step-father, a plumbing & heating contractor, put me to work and taught me to get my hands dirty when things needed fixing.
+I moved to Barnard in 1985 after my mom accepted a job in the Windsor Central Supervisory Union.
+I have vivid memories of waking up that first morning in the house we rented on Silver Lake in the same building as the town post office and a stone’s throw away from the Barnard General Store.
+It was a welcome change from suburban Maryland and I have considered Vermont my home ever since.
+My mom pursued advanced graduate studies at UVM and waitressed at the Barnard Inn, eventually re-marrying in 1991.
+My new step-father, a plumbing & heating contractor, put me to work and taught me to get my hands dirty when things needed fixing.

 After college I took a position as an Associate Producer with an Oscar-nominated film company near Northampton, MA, but returned to Vermont after one film for PBS so that I could pursue my own work.
 In 2005 I directed and produced Mind Games: A Love Story, which documented Dr. Thomas French’s final year with Lou Gehrig’s Disease (ALS).
-The film was screened at the Sun Valley Spiritual Film Festival, won a Director’s Award at the Hearts and Minds Film Festival and was presented on Vermont Public Television a couple of times.
-Since then I’ve produced a number of short films and videos for non-profits while developing my own films.
-In 2012 I directed a short film titled, The Last Irene: Where Did All the Water Come From?, You can see some of my work at www.longshotproductions.org and www.youtube.com/user/teozagar.
+The film was screened at the Sun Valley Spiritual Film Festival, won a Director’s Award at the Hearts and Minds Film Festival and was presented on Vermont Public Television multiple times.
+Since then I’ve produced a number of short films and videos for non-profits, advocacy organizations and individuals while developing my own film projects.
+In 2012 I directed a short film titled The Last Irene: Where Did All the Water Come From? while also working on a film about women in Nigerian politics called The Supreme Price.
+You can see samples of some of my other work at www.longshotproductions.org.
 I also spent six years as a Special Education Program Assistant at the Woodstock Union High School where I managed a classroom for middle- and high-school boys with emotional, behavioral and learning challenges.
-This was an incredibly rewarding and challenging experience and I remain in contact with some of my former students.

 Photos of Vermont State Representative Teo Zagar

-From 2007-2009 I was elected to serve as Barnard’s Second Constable and Pound Keeper (though Barnard does not actually have a pound) before being appointed to the Development Review Board, on which I currently sit.
-A week before Tropical Storm Irene hit Vermont, I was appointed by Governor Peter Shumlin in 2011 to fill the Windsor County seat vacated by the late Mark Mitchell in the House of Representatives.
-I was elected by the citizens of Barnard, Pomfret, Quechee and West Hartford the following year for a two-year term and have served on the Agriculture and Forest Products Committee for all three years.
+Between 2007 and 2009 I served as Barnard’s Second Constable and Pound Keeper (although Barnard does not actually have a pound) before being appointed to the Development Review Board.
+A week before Tropical Storm Irene hit Vermont in August 2011 I was appointed by Governor Peter Shumlin to fill the Windsor County seat vacated by the late Mark Mitchell in the House of Representatives.
+I was elected by the citizens of Barnard, Pomfret, Quechee and West Hartford the following year for a two-year term, and again in 2014.
+I served on the Agriculture and Forest Products Committee for five years.

-I currently sit on the boards of The Carol A. Hurley Memorial Scholarship Fund, the Barnard Development Review Board, the Barnard Community Trust, the Barnard Energy Committee (as Vice-Chair) and The Kennels of Levi, a non-profit organization dedicated to training service dogs.
+I currently sit on the boards of The Carol A. Hurley Memorial Scholarship Fund, the Barnard Development Review Board, the Barnard Community Trust, and Regeneration Vermont.

 I live off-the-grid and off the beaten path in the foothills of the Delectable Mountains with two dogs.
 I rely on a four-wheeler to get home in the warmer seasons and a snowmobile in the winter.
 I heat with wood and harvest my own from the trees on my land.
-In the free time I sometimes have I enjoy ice hockey, snowboarding, cross-country skiing, skateboarding my half-pipe and riding my motorcycle across the Northeast from the Adirondacks to the Northern coast of Maine.
+In the free time I sometimes have I enjoy ice hockey, snowboarding, cross-country skiing, skateboarding my half-pipe, and riding my motorcycle.

 Thank you to everyone who has helped me in this role by contributing to my campaigns and voting for me, and especially to Mark and Sarah Mitchell for supporting me at the start.